CJOWood/ai-receipt-scanner-for-ynab/README.md

-# YNAB AI Receipt Scanner
+# AI Receipt Scanner for YNAB

 A robust, AI-powered service that processes receipt images and PDFs using Google's Gemini AI, then automatically creates detailed transactions in YNAB (You Need A Budget).
 Designed for efficiency, privacy, and seamless budgeting.